Genetic history of the British Isles: Vikings

 Historical and toponymic evidence suggests a substantial Viking migration to many parts of northern Britain; however, particularly in the case of the Danish settlers, differentiating their genetic contribution to modern populations from that of the Anglo-Saxons has posed difficulties.

+A study published in 2015 based on the People of the British Isles project argued that there was no Viking influence on British populations at all outside Orkney.

 A study published in 2020, which used ancient DNA from across the Viking world in addition to modern data, noted that ancient samples from Denmark showed similarities to samples from both modern Denmark and modern England.
 Whilst most of this similarity was attributed to the earlier settlement of the Anglo-Saxons, the authors of the study noted that British populations also carried a small amount of "Swedish-like" ancestry that was present in the Danish Vikings but unlikely to have been associated with the Anglo-Saxons.
 From this, it was calculated that the modern English population has approximately 6% Danish Viking ancestry, with Scottish and Irish populations having up to 16%.
 Additionally, populations from all areas of Britain and Ireland were found to have 3–4% Norwegian Viking ancestry.

-Irish populations
+Comparison between modern British and Irish populations

 A 2015 study using data from the Neolithic and Bronze Ages showed a considerable genetic difference between individuals during the two periods, which was interpreted as being the result of a migration from the Pontic steppes.
 The individuals from the latter period, with significant steppe ancestry, showed strong similarities to modern Irish population groups.
 The study concluded that "these findings together suggest the establishment of central aspects of the Irish genome 4,000 years ago."

 Another study, using modern autosomal data, found a large degree of genetic similarity between populations from northeastern Ireland, southern Scotland and Cumbria.
 This was interpreted as reflecting the legacy of the Plantation of Ulster in the 17th century.

+According to a 2024 study, Neolithic farmer ancestries are highest in modern southern and eastern England but lower in Scotland, Wales and Cornwall.
+Steppe-related ancestries are inversely distributed, peaking in Scotland, Outer Hebrides and Ireland.
+WHG-related ancestries are also much higher in central and northern England.
+In general, hunter-gatherer ancestries like WHG increase the likelihood of darker skin and hair, Alzheimer's disease and traits related to cholesterol, blood pressure and diabetes among British people.
+But they decrease the likelihood of anxiety, guilty feelings and irritiability compared to Neolithic farmer ancestries.
+However, it should be cautioned that this "makes no direct reference to ancient phenotypes".